OpenNMS/opennms/ui/README.md

 ## Build instructions

-This project was started with Node v14+
+This project requires Node 18+.

 You will also need [yarn](https://yarnpkg.com/getting-started/install)

 To install packages and run dev server